Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Experiments

 \subsection{Results}

-We summarize the results in \Cref{tab:performance} and show the ROC curves, calibration plots, and decision curves of all models on each dataset in \Cref{fig:roc,fig:calibration,fig:dca}, respectively.
+We summarize the results in \Cref{tab:performance} and show the ROC curves, calibration plots, and decision curves of all models on each dataset in \Cref{fig:roc_part1,fig:roc_part2,fig:calibration_part1,fig:calibration_part2,fig:dca_part1,fig:dca_part2}, respectively.
 All reported curves are generated using out-of-fold predictions from 10-fold cross-validation.
+In addition, since RSS-DNB, SLIM, and RISKSLIM are mix-integer linear programming (MILP)-based models, we report their computational statistics in Appendix \ref{app:additional} (\Cref{tab:computational_statistics}), including runtime, optimality gap, solver termination status, and number of solved instances.

-As shown in \Cref{tab:performance} and \Cref{fig:roc}, the proposed RSS-DNB models achieved competitive AUROC across the eight test sets.
+As shown in \Cref{tab:performance} and \Cref{fig:roc_part1,fig:roc_part2}, the proposed RSS-DNB models achieved competitive AUROC across the eight test sets.
 Importantly, optimizing net benefit did not result in a substantial loss of discrimination, indicating that the proposed approach maintains strong ranking performance while targeting decision-oriented objectives.

 The two RSS-DNB models consistently achieved perfect calibration on the training sets (ECE = 0), which is in accordance with \Cref{cor:calibration}.
 This result confirms that the proposed optimization framework explicitly enforces calibration under the specified conditions.
-On the test sets, the RSS-DNB models generally demonstrated improved calibration compared with baseline methods, as reflected in both lower ECE and visually better alignment in calibration plots (\Cref{fig:calibration}).
+On the test sets, the RSS-DNB models generally demonstrated improved calibration compared with baseline methods, as reflected in both lower ECE and visually better alignment in calibration plots (\Cref{fig:calibration_part1,fig:calibration_part2}).
 These findings suggest that the calibration advantages are not limited to the training data but also translate into improved out-of-sample reliability.

-In terms of utility performance, the RSS-DNB models achieved net benefit levels that were comparable to baseline models across a broad range of thresholds (\Cref{fig:dca}).
+In terms of utility performance, the RSS-DNB models achieved net benefit levels that were comparable to baseline models across a broad range of thresholds (\Cref{fig:dca_part1,fig:dca_part2}).
 While no single model dominated across all datasets and threshold ranges, the proposed approach consistently provided competitive or superior net benefit within the target decision region.